H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 ChromaDB is not a system that approximates a Hilbert space.
-It is the physical container of \(H_{\text{App}}\) — a proven Hilbert space (see §4.4a) whose vectors are structured beliefs about West Virginia, whose subspaces are named collections, and whose inner product is cosine similarity computed in RAM on the Legion 5.
+It is the physical container of \(H_{\text{App}}\) — a proven Hilbert space (see §4.4a) whose vectors are structured beliefs about West Virginia, whose subspaces are named collections, and whose inner product is cosine similarity or L2 distance computed in RAM on the Legion 5, depending on the collection's distance metric.

 **Embeddings as vectors.** The embedding model maps texts and entities into 384-dimensional real vectors in \(\mathbb{R}^{384}\).
 ChromaDB stores these vectors alongside metadata